vishalicious213/sushi-go/MAKI.md

 if (someone has a high score)
     if (currentHighs is empty)
-        save high-scorer to currentHighs
+        add high-scorer to currentHighs
         add 6 points to high-scorer
     if (currentHighs is the same as high-scorer) return 0
     if (currentHighs has someone else)
         remove points for other person(s)
+            add new points to other person(s)
+            points = 6 / (currentHighs + 1), drop remainder
         add high-scorer to currentHighs
-        add points for all currentHighs
+            add points to high-scorer (return points)

 if (highs > 0) {